jcdrubay/documentation/content/applications/productivity/whatsapp.rst

 :guilabel:`WhatsApp Business Account` configuration dashboard.

 To complete the setup of the WhatsApp business account in Odoo, click :guilabel:`Test Connection`.
-A successful message in green populates in the upper-right corner of the dashboard if the configuration is set correctly.
+A successful message in green populates the upper-right corner of the dashboard if the configuration is set correctly.

-Configuring webhooks
+Configure webhooks
 --------------------

-To configure the webhooks for WhatsApp in Odoo, navigate to `<https://developers.facebook.com/apps>`_ and select the app that Odoo is being configured in.
+To configure the webhooks for the Odoo **WhatsApp** app, navigate to `<https://developers.facebook.com/apps>`_ and select the app that Odoo is being configured in.
 Next under the :guilabel:`WhatsApp` menu heading on the left side of the screen, click on the :guilabel:`API Setup` menu item.
 Finally go to the